 Newer versions of Shin-shin-toitsu-do created by some of Nakamura Sensei’s students

 He's trained under direct disciples of these remarkable healers in Japan and the USA.
 The International Japanese Yoga Association in Kyoto gave him their highest teaching certification in Japanese yoga and its healing arts.

 MAKE A POSITIVE & LIFE-ALTERING DECISION

-Our Shin-shin-toitsu-do classes for beginners are on Tuesday and Thursday from 7:00 to 8:00 PM and Saturday from 8:45 to 9:45 AM.
-The application of Shin-shin-toitsu-do to healing is taught on Monday from 7:00 to 8:30 PM.
+Our Shin-shin-toitsu-do classes for beginners are on Tuesday and Thursday from 7:00 to 8:00 PM and Saturday from 10:00 to 11:00 AM.
 These are small, semi-private classes.
 Private lessons are also available.
-Membership fees for Shin-shin-toitsu-do and related healing arts range from $84 to $105 per month (with unlimited classes).
-Call 510-526-7518 today to make an appointment to visit and learn about the Sennin Foundation Center's techniques of health improvement.
+Membership fees for Shin-shin-toitsu-do and related healing arts are $55 per month (with unlimited classes) or $40 per month for Saturday classes only.
+Contact us to learn about the Sennin Foundation Center's techniques of health improvement.
 Click the FAQ button above for even more information.

 Now offering worldwide online instruction using Zoom!
 Contact us today about ongoing classes and webinars.
 Every class comes with a recording of that lesson, which you can use at a time that suits you.
 Let us know if you'd like to observe a FREE class.